pkulchenko/serpent/README.md

 ## History

+Jun 17 2012 v0.15
+  - Added `ignore` option to allow ignoring table values.
+  - Added `comment=num` option to set the max level up to which add comments.
+  - Changed all comments (except math.huge) to be controlled by `comment` option.

 Jun 13 2012 v0.14
   - Fixed an issue with string keys with numeric values `['3']` getting mixed with real numeric keys (only with `sortkeys` option set to `true`).
   - Fixed an issue with negative and real value numeric keys being misplaced.

 Jun 13 2012 v0.13
-  - Added maxlevel option.
+  - Added `maxlevel` option.
   - Fixed key sorting such that `true` and `'true'` are always sorted in the same order (for a more stable output).
   - Removed addresses from names of temporary variables (for stable output).

 Jun 12 2012 v0.12
   - Added options to configure serialization process.
-  - Added 'goto' to the list of keywords for Lua 5.2.
+  - Added `goto` to the list of keywords for Lua 5.2.
   - Changed interface to dump/line/block methods.
-  - Changed 'math.huge' to 1/0 for better portability.
+  - Changed `math.huge` to 1/0 for better portability.
   - Replaced \010 with \n for better readability.

 Jun 03 2012 v0.10